18F/joining-18f/pages/open-positions.md

 styles: assets/css/leverpostings.css
 scripts: assets/js/leverpostings.js
 ---
-Although everyone is officially hired into the GSA as an Innovation Specialist, our Innovation Specialists fill a wide range of roles across 18F, from software engineers and product leads to UX and visual designers. **Most roles can be done remotely or from any of our offices.** The application form will specify any location restrictions.
+Our Innovation Specialists fill a wide range of roles across 18F, from software engineers and product leads to UX and visual designers. **Most roles can be done remotely or from any of our offices.** The application form will specify any location restrictions.

 Below is a list of our current needs.
 They change frequently, so check back often!